 While this solves a need, even these packages can feel a little spendy.
 Most musicians don’t need access to that many high-end plugins, because learning each plugin intimately enough to use it intuitively takes time.
 Plus, you’ll never own the plugins!
-With many companies jumping the gun with these services including Slate Digital, McDSP, Avid, and now Roland (announced at NAMM’18), we wonder if Splice's rent-to-own could be a better answer to our problems.
+With many companies jumping the gun with these services including Slate Digital, McDSP, Avid, and now Roland (announced at NAMM’18), we wonder if Splice’s rent to own plugins could be a better answer to our problems.

-There are some bonuses with Splice’s rent-to-own.
 It’s cheap enough that a musician could shell out $10-20 to use a plugin for a month and toy around with it.
 Or, maybe a collaborator temporarily needs a specific plugin to work on a project someone else has started.
-In this way, Splice’s rent-to-own acts much like a subscription platform.
+In this way, Splice’s rent to own acts much like a subscription platform.
 But, unlike with a subscription, you’ll eventually own the plugin if you pay into it for long enough.

 With that said, I believe that it makes more sense for us to subscribe to plugins only if it’s required for a short duration or a particular project.
 In many cases, rent-to-own or saving the money and purchasing these plugins remains the best option.

 A dental surgeon by profession, Ankit changed his stream and is studying Music Production and Audio Engineering at Pyramind.
 With a knack for music business and tastemaking, he intends to share knowledge and music with everyone!